 - Once approved in your test environment, install the Tenable applications on a production environment and apply the update sets.

 Note: You need unique credentials for each ServiceNow environment.

 Configure ServiceNow MID Server

 The ServiceNow MID Server application facilitates communication and movement of data between the platform and external applications, data sources, and services.
-There can be several MID servers in an environment with some dedicated for development/testing and others dedicated to production.
-If your Tenable.sc resides behind a firewall on your internal network, you must use the MID server to access its data.
+There can be several MID servers in an environment with some dedicated to development or testing, and others dedicated to production.
+If your Tenable Security Center or OT Security resides behind a firewall on your internal network, you must use the MID server to access its data.

 - Review the MID server section in the ServiceNow documentation.

-- Ensure your system meets the MID server system requiremetns, as described in the MID Server System requirements in the ServiceNow documentation.
+- Ensure your system meets the MID server system requirements, as described in the MID Server System requirements in the ServiceNow documentation.